darinz/ML/11_bandits/01_classical_multi_armed_bandits.md

 ---

 **Note**: This guide covers the fundamentals of classical multi-armed bandits.
 For more advanced topics, see the sections on Linear Bandits, Contextual Bandits, and Best Arm Identification.

+## From Independent Arms to Structured Learning

+We've now explored **classical multi-armed bandits** - the foundational framework for sequential decision-making under uncertainty.
+We've seen how the exploration-exploitation trade-off manifests in various algorithms like epsilon-greedy, UCB, and Thompson sampling, and how these methods provide theoretical guarantees for regret minimization.

+However, while classical bandits treat each arm independently, **real-world problems** often exhibit structure that can be exploited for more efficient learning.
+Consider a recommendation system where products have features - similar products likely have similar reward distributions, and learning about one product can inform our understanding of similar products.

+This motivates our exploration of **linear bandits** - extending the bandit framework to handle structured action spaces where rewards are linear functions of arm features.
+We'll see how LinUCB and linear Thompson sampling can exploit arm similarities, how feature-based learning reduces sample complexity, and how these methods enable efficient learning in high-dimensional action spaces.

+The transition from classical to linear bandits represents the bridge from independent learning to structured learning - taking our understanding of the exploration-exploitation trade-off and extending it to leverage the structure inherent in many real-world problems.

+In the next section, we'll explore linear bandits, understanding how they exploit arm similarities and enable more efficient learning through feature-based representations.

+---

+**Next: [Linear Bandits](02_linear_bandits.md)** - Learn how to exploit structured action spaces for more efficient learning.